zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 Exited companies are judged in Value Creation and Scale but not in any of the other measures.

 ### Business Model and Stage
-Companies that are too nascent to meaningfully assess or those whose business model precludes measuring quantifiable savings are excluded.
+Companies that are too nascent to meaningfully assess or those whose business model precludes measuring quantifiable value creation are excluded.

 ### Ownership
 Companies in which the ownership stake is not enough to solicit information or to be influential are excluded.